devtoguk/milestone-3-THINGS-TO-DO/README.md

 [Wireframe PDF](docs/wireframes.pdf)  (ctrl-click to open in a new tab)

 ## Surface
-After the initial thought of doing an activity website I had a browse on [Unsplash](https://unsplash.com/photos/tvc5imO5pXk) and found the image below:
+After the initial thought of doing an activity app I had a browse on [Unsplash](https://unsplash.com/photos/tvc5imO5pXk) and found the image below:
 ![Things To Do Places To Go - background idea](docs/background.jpg)

-The colors for the website were chosen based on this image, keeping with the fresh greens, and using other colours from the image for logo, buttons, etc
+The colors for the app were chosen based on this image, keeping with the fresh greens, and using other colours from the image for logo, buttons, etc

-The google fonts chosen were 'Raleway' and 'Oswald' which I think match the website layout.
+The google fonts chosen were 'Raleway' and 'Oswald' which I think match the app layout.

 ## Technologies Used